Searching for an RV Rental near Lafayette or Baton Rouge, Louisiana?

 7. Craft Beer

-One of the best things to do any time you visit a new location is try out the craft beer form the area.
+One of the best things to do any time you visit a new location is trying out the craft beer from the area.
 Lafayette is no different as the Cajun Brewing Company has 15 rotating taps.
-You will be able to enjoy the best flavors of the area at this brewery.
+You will be able to enjoy the best flavors in the area at this brewery.

 8. Visit Jefferson Island and Rip Van Winkle Garden